rna88/rna88.github.io/_posts/2018-01-04-Font-resizing-with-urxvt+tmux.markdown

  14 ' `
 {% endhighlight %}

-If we wanted to, we could further condense things into one line like so:
+If we wanted to, we could further condense things into a one-liner like so:

 {% highlight bash %}
 printf '\33]50;%s\007' "xft:DejaVu Sans Mono-$1"; tmux -2 attach-session -t `tmux -2 list-sessions | awk '{if ($11 == ""){str = $1; sub(/:/,"",str); print str}}'`